tamweiwen2000/TwitterlikeAPICreativeX/README.md

 # TwitterlikeAPICreativeX

 This project is a simple Twitter clone for the Backend API Practical Test at CreativeX Co.
 Ltd. (Junior Laravel Developer Job Application).
-It is built using the Laravel framework.
+This is my first time tinkering with laravel and I can say that I learned a lot of things despite the time constraint.
+Will definitely continue learning the framework and build better projects.

 ## Getting Started